18F/ux-guide/_pages/research/do.md

 - What data you’ll collect, and how long it will be kept
 - What will happen during the research, including any reasonably foreseeable risks or discomforts to the participant
 - How you will use the results of the research, and who you’ll share them with
-- That they may discontinue participation at any time without penalty
+- That they may decline to answer any question and can stop participating at any time, without penalty
 - What their rights are and how they can complain

 You must also let participants know: